-(a) No person may, without permission of the Court, operate a camera or other recording device on any floor of a United States courthouse where judicial proceedings are being conducted.
+- (a) No person may, without permission of the Court, operate a camera or other recording device on any floor of a United States courthouse where judicial proceedings are being conducted.
 No person may, without permission of the Court, operate a camera or other recording device within courtrooms, chambers, and ancillary portions of state courthouses or other buildings while in use by this Court under agreement with local authorities.
-Cameras and other recording devices in the possession of a person entering a building in which judicial proceedings are being conducted by this Court must, upon request, be turned over to security personnel for safekeeping and may be retrieved when leaving the building.

-- (b) Subject to subsection (e) of this Local Rule, persons other than criminal defendants in the custody of the United States Marshal Service entering any courthouse being used by this District Court are permitted to keep in their possession laptop computers, wireless telephones, electronic calendars, and other electronic devices commonly used to conduct business activities.
+Cameras and other recording devices in the possession of a person entering a building in which judicial proceedings are being conducted by this Court must, upon request, be turned over to security personnel for safekeeping and may be retrieved when leaving the building. - (b) Subject to subsection (e) of this Local Rule, persons other than criminal defendants in the custody of the United States Marshal Service entering any courthouse being used by this District Court are permitted to keep in their possession laptop computers, wireless telephones, electronic calendars, and other electronic devices commonly used to conduct business activities even if such devices are capable of audio recording.
 Security personnel may inspect any electronic device brought into a courthouse, and may take possession of a device if, upon inspection, the possession or use of such specific electronic device is deemed a security concern. - (c) Electronic devices brought into a courthouse pursuant to this Local Rule may be used anywhere in the courthouse so long as such use does not disrupt courtroom or other official proceedings.
 By way of illustration, the ringing of a wireless telephone in a courtroom while proceedings are being conducted is considered disruptive.
 No device may be used to circumvent subsection (a) of this Local Rule prohibiting the use of cameras or recording devices where federal judicial proceedings are being conducted. - (d) Unless expressly permitted by the presiding judicial officer, no electronic device which might be used to record deliberations or communicate outside the jury room, (including without limitation wireless telephones, and laptop computers) may be taken into a jury room during jury deliberations. - (e) The courthouse security committee for each United States courthouse may promulgate such further requirements and restrictions as are deemed necessary, consistent with this Rule.
-Nothing herein shall limit the discretion of a judicial officer to permit special arrangements, or to order specific requirements or restrictions on the possession or use of electronic devices in connection with a particular case before that judicial officer.
+Nothing herein shall limit the discretion of a judicial officer to permit special arrangements, or to order specific requirements or restrictions on the possession or use of electronic devices in connection with a particular case before that judicial officer. - (f) No person, with the exception of employees of the U.S. Marshal's Service and case agents, may enter or remain in any courtroom or hearing room of this Court, or any Clerk's Office, while in possession of a firearm or other deadly weapon.
+All other persons in possession of firearms or other deadly weapons shall leave such weapons in the care and custody of the U.S. Marshal in his office prior to entering or remaining in any courtroom or hearing room in this District, or any Clerk's Office.
+This Rule is applicable whether or not the Court is in session.